Chapter 2: Locating information

 This indicates your search has found something with more than one edition or format.
 You can click either the title or the see all versions link to find the list of versions.
-This might be helpful when you’re looking for a specific edition of a book or specific recording of a musical piece.
+This might be helpful when you want a specific edition of a book or a specific recording of a musical piece.
 Think of Shakespeare’s Romeo and Juliet.
 In this case, “multiple versions” includes several different film versions, music recordings, different editions of books, physical books and e-books, and more.

 This shows whether an item is available for you to use, or if it is not available to you because it is checked out.

 Full text available

 This means the whole item, not just a snippet or excerpt, is available in a digital format.
 Clicking on online access or full text available takes you either directly to your item, or to the digital collection that includes your item.
 If there is more than one digital collection listed, check which years are displayed for each and select one that includes the year you need (when your resource was published).